Pioreactor/docs.pioreactor/user-guide/50-Troubleshooting/UI troubleshooting.md

 Your IP may be different than the one above.

 3. Hit `Save`.
-Wait a minute for the save to confirm.
 4. Power-cycle the Pioreactor by unplugging the power and plugging back in.

+#### If you are using a remote access service, like ngrok or tailscale

+Likely you didn't fill out the `ws` parameter in the configuration correctly.
+See the [remote access instructions](https://docs.pioreactor.com/user-guide/remote-access) again.

 ### When I click an action in the UI, I don't see any response.
 Or the button just spins and does nothing.